-For over 88 years Trevino Funeral Home has been serving families with dignity as per it's founder; Mr. Genaro R. Trevino.
-The Treviño third generation is going strong and few people manage the task the way Mr. and Mrs. Adam D. Treviño, and staff have.
+For nearly 90 years, Treviño Funeral Home has been serving families with dignity as the foundation was laid by it's founder; Mr. Genaro R. Treviño.
+The Treviño Funeral Home is a third generation firm going strong and few people manage the task the way Mr. & Mrs. Adam D. Treviño and staff have.

 Though other ways of getting in touch with funeral homes has been generated through answering services; he is still a firm believer in being accessible to the needs of the families we serve.
-Therefore whenever you call the Treviño Funeral Home at any time day or night you are speaking to him, his wife Diana or a staff member.
-He has also served as a mentor to many funeral directors/morticians across the state of Texas as he proudly says, "They interned right here with me at Treviño Funeral Home".
+Therefore when you call the Treviño Funeral Home at any time day or night you are speaking to Adam, Diana, or a staff member.
+He has also served as a mentor to many funeral directors/morticians across the state of Texas as he proudly says, "They served their apprenticeship right here with me at Treviño Funeral Home".

 In addition to his work, Mr. Treviño also has been involved in many local organizations, churches, clubs and community fundraisers.